brlin-tw/trim-over-usb-howto/Transcend JetFlash 790 Series 64GB/README.md

 ### Check the supported parameters of the SCSI UNMAP command of the storage device

-Although the missing declaration of the SCSI Logical Block Provisioning Management feature, there's still possibility that the drive actually implemented the unused block notification functionality in the firmware.
-Let's try to find out.

-**Warning:** There's a reason why the functionality is not enabled by default as there's a chance that the controller have a problomatic reaction when facing the UNMAP SCSI command, which may results in problems including but not limited to:

-* The drive simply fails and no longer functions properly, rendering it no longer usable for data storage/access.
-* The drive erratically respond to the command and erases memory blocks that are not requested, leads to data loss.

-**Only continue if you can take the responsibility of device failure/data recovery.**

 Let's temporarily disregard the fact that the storage device have claimed it do not have Logical Block Provisioning Management and assume that it _do_ in fact support the UNMAP SCSI command, let's check